WHY DO WE NEED THE DATA?

 In London the constant churn of buildings, especially in high value areas, is still not tracked spatially.
 Demolition permits are used to notify residents of dust and dirt but remain unpublished.
 Only non-spatial data on the number of dwellings demolished are collected.
 Demolition data for non-domestic buildings are not captured.
 Under a fifth of buildings in London are protected by any type of demolition control.
 No requirement currently exists for either embodied carbon, or embedded ‘value’ within a building to be assessed as part of the planning process.

-Colouring London's 'Demolition' category has been set up for the following reasons.
-Firstly, to collect spatial statistics on demolition for London, and to allow the location of demolition to be tracked and visualised for the first time.
-Secondly, to enable the socio-economic and environmental impacts of loss of specific typologies to be more easily measured.
-Thirdly, to support the protection of local buildings, tried and tested by local communities and considered by them to be of long-term local value.
+Colouring London's 'Dynamics' category has been set up firstly, to collect spatial statistics on new build and demolition for London to allow the location of demolition to be tracked and the type of replacement to be tracked for the first time.
+Secondly, to enable the potential socio-economic and environmental impacts of loss of specific building cohorts over time to be more accurately measured.
+Thirdly, to allow communities to maps/ highlight - in real time - local buildings considered to be of potential long-term socio-economic local value that are also under threat.
 Fourthly, to support local authorities in conserving urban resources of value, and in meeting energy and waste targets.
-Fifthly, to capture historical data on demolitions for use within predictive computational models to inform long-term sustainable planning and design strategies.
-And sixthly, to stimulate interest in the collection of historical data, to produce animated urban metabolism models and 3D evolution animations for London, to enable us to better connect the past, present and future of the city.
+Fifthly, to capture data on historical constructions and demolitions on sites, and the evolution of stocks over time, for use within predictive computational models designed to inform long-term sustainable planning and design strategies.
+Sixthly, to stimulate interest in the collection of historical data, to enable a3D evolution animations and simulations to be produced to enable us to better connect the past, present and future of our cities.

 TYPES & TIPS?